Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 For me, episodes go by really fast.
 And I always look forward to what crazy idea they'll come up with next.

-But regardless, Gintama is great as both a long running shonen and a comedy.
+And regardless, Gintama is still pretty amazing as both a long running shonen and a comedy.
 It's also somewhat unique and influential cause it seemed to have spawned some clones in recent years.
-And it's certainly by far the funniest comedy anime I've seen.
+And it's certainly by far the funniest comedy anime I've seen and among the funniest comedies (in genaral) I've ever seen.

 Aug 10, 2009